 If you live in USDA Hardiness Zones 8 and up, you might benefit from the heat-tolerant qualities of ‘Selvatica.’
 This cultivar resembles the wild, plucky weed from whence all modern cultivated types of arugula came.

-A tangy, sun-loving cultivar, these leaves grow to about 10-12 inches tall at maturity, plants spread 4-7 inches, and they mature super quickly, in just 30 days.
+A tangy, sun-loving cultivar, these leaves grow to about 10 to 12 inches tall at maturity, plants spread four to seven inches, and they mature super quickly, in just 30 days.

 Packets of 500 organic ‘Selvatica’ seeds are available at Burpee.

 Hot weather can cause arugula to grow more quickly and bolt, which means it can begin to flower and go to seed almost faster than you can harvest it.

 That’s why heirloom ‘Slow Bolt’ is another winner for gardeners living in USDA Hardiness Zones 8 and up.

 This variety matures in 43 days – ages compared to some non-slow-bolting varieties.
 And this quality gives you more time to harvest those tender baby leaves.